Altinity/altinityknowledgebase/content/en/engines/mergetree-table-engine-family/replacingmergetree/_index.md

 ClickHouse does not guarantee that merge will fire and replace rows using ReplacingMergeTree logic. ```FINAL``` keyword should be used in order to apply merge in a query time.
 It works reasonably fast when PK filter is used, but maybe slow for ```SELECT *``` type of queries:

-See those links for reference:
+See these links for reference:
 * [FINAL clause speed](../../../altinity-kb-queries-and-syntax/altinity-kb-final-clause-speed/)
 * [Handling Real-Time Updates in ClickHouse](https://altinity.com/blog/2020/4/14/handling-real-time-updates-in-clickhouse)